pyranges/pyranges_1.x/docs/tutorial.rst

   Categories (5, object): ['CDS', 'exon', 'gene', 'mRNA', 'region']

-The syntax ``ann['Feature']`` is also available.
-To create a new column, it is the one to use.
+The syntax ``ann[column_name]`` is also available, and must be used when creating or updating a column.
 Let's create a new column with the midpoint of each interval:

   >>> ann['midpoint'] = (ann.Start + ann.End) // 2
   >>> ann.get_with_loc_columns(['midpoint'])